Theory of Ca$_{10}$Cr$_7$O$_{28}$ as a bilayer breathing-kagome magnet: Classical thermodynamics and semi-classical dynamics: Application to

 Even at a classical level, there are intriguing similarities in the thermodynamics, with tensor--network calculations of magnetization suggestive of phase transitions at $B \approx 0.3\ \text{T}$, $B \approx 0.8\ \text{T}$ and $B \approx 1.0\ \text{T}$ \cite{Kshetrimayum2020}, scales similar to the transitions between different ordered states found in MC simulation at low temperature [Section~\ref{sec:thermodynamics.in.field}].
 And when it comes to dynamics, it is encouraging to note the extent to which MD simulations reproduce features seen in the spinon phenomenology of Sonnenschein {\it et al.} \cite{Sonnenschein2019}.
 In particular the ``volcano'' feature observed in the structure factor associated with longitudinal fluctuations $S_\parallel({\bf q},\omega)$ [Section~\ref{sec:dynamics.in.field}] is very reminiscent of the low--energy cone of particle--hole excitations about the Fermi surface.

+Needless to say, (semi--)classical simulations, by themselves, cannot be used to argue for the existence of spinons in \CCO.
+A method with access to quantum entanglement is required \cite{shimokawa-in-prep}.
+However, the congurence of experiment, simulation of the BBK model, and parton approaches does suggest that, phenomenologically, a spinon picture may not be so wide of the mark.
+And, as a general comment on the present state of theory of \CCO, it is interesting to note that the picture advanced by Sonnenschein {\it et al.} \cite{Sonnenschein2019} is essentially that of a heavy Fermion superconductor \cite{hewson-book,solyom-book, fulde-book}, but with spinons, rather than electrons, as heavy quasi--particles.

+In both heavy Fermion superconductors, and the parton phenomenology of Sonnenschein {\it et al.}~\cite{Sonnenschein2019}, low--energy properties are dictated by the existence of a Fermi--surface, with heavy quasiparticles that become unstable against pairing at low temperatures.
+An immediate implication is that the specific heat coefficent $\gamma$, and magnetic susceptibility $\chi$ are strongly enhanced, as observed in \CCO\ [Table~\ref{tab:heavy.fermions}].
+However an important difference between the parton theory, and conventional (heavy) Fermi liquids, is that long range interactions between neutral spinons are not screened in the same way as interactions between electrons.
+In (2+1)D this inexorably drives $U(1)$ QSL towards a strong--coupling fixed point \cite{Lee1989,Lee1992,Polchinski1994,Nayak1994,Altschuler1994,Kim1994,Senthil2004,Montrunich2005}, as exemplified by the $Z_2$ QSL ground state conjectured by Sonnenschien {\it et al.}~\cite{Sonnenschein2019}.
+And it follows that, if \CCO\ really does have (emergent) heavy Fermi quasiparticles, these should show signs of strong correlation.

-In this context, is also interesting to reflect that the phenomenology proposed by Sonnenschein {\it et al.} \cite{Sonnenschein2019} is not unlike that of many heavy Fermion superconductors \cite{hewson-book,solyom-book, fulde-book}, but with spinons, rather than electrons, as heavy quasi--particles.
-In both cases, low--energy properties are dictated by the existence of a Fermi--surface, and a useful way of characterising the correlations is to calculate the Wilson ratio $R_W$, a dimensionless number formed from the (para)magnetic susceptibility $\chi_0$, and the linear coefficient of specific heat, $\gamma$ \cite{solyom-book,fulde-book}.
+A common cross--check on the degree of correlation within a heavy Fermion system is to calculate the Wilson ratio $R_W$, a dimensionless number formed from the (para)magnetic susceptibility $\chi_0$, and the linear coefficient of specific heat, $\gamma$ \cite{solyom-book,fulde-book}.
+By construction the Wilson ratio of a free electron gas $R_W =1$, while for highly—correlated electron bands, it takes on higher values.
 Substituting experimental parameters for \CCO\ [Table~\ref{tab:heavy.fermions}], we find

 where details of the estimate are given in Appendix~\ref{sec:wilson.ratio}.
 This value is substantially greater than the $R_W \approx 4$ observed for the heavy Fermion system CeCu$_6$ \cite{Ott1987,Amato1987}, and would place \CCO\ in a strongly--interacting Fermi--liquid regime.

-Given this, it could be interesting to investigate other properties usually controlled by the Fermi surface in metals, such as (thermal) transport, and NMR $1/T_1$ relaxation rates.
+We conclude the spinon phenomonlology of \CCO\ \cite{Sonnenschein2019} remains an interesting conjecture, that does not suffer from any obvious contradiction with experiment, and is therefore worthy of further investigation.
+And in this context it could be interesting to investigate other properties usually controlled by the Fermi surface in metals, such as (thermal) transport, and NMR $1/T_1$ relaxation rates.
+All of this, however, lies outside the scope of the present article.